 - 3. All Councils are required to prepare a Capital Investment Strategy setting out their long term capital ambitions and the associated resource implications and risks.
 This assists with long term financial and service planning and ensures that capital investment aligns with local, regional and national strategies.
-The Capital Investment Strategy has been compiled with regard to these requirements. - 4.
+The Capital Investment Strategy has been compiled with regards to these requirements. - 4.
 The Capital Investment Strategy has been developed with regard to the Prudential Code 2017 and the Treasury Management Code of Practice 2017. - 5.
 The strategy adopts a corporate approach to long term capital planning, beyond the span of our current capital plans, taking direction from the Council's Outcome Delivery Plan and a range of other key plans and strategies.
 These objectives, determined by the Council, will be driven forward by the Corporate Management Team, working in conjunction with partner organisations and local communities to ensure that investment is aligned to our strategies and that performance is measured against expected outcomes. - 6.
-Whilst approval of the Capital Plan later on today's agenda will commit to the Council's capital expenditure for 2020/21 only, a long term strategic and financial view is essential for resilience in uncertain times and the Capital Investment Strategy will continue to be updated as new challenges and opportunities arise so that future capital plans can also be adapted. - 7.
+Whilst approval of the Capital Plan later on today's agenda will commit to the Council's capital expenditure for 2021/22 only, a long term strategic and financial view is essential for resilience in uncertain times and the Capital Investment Strategy will continue to be updated as new challenges and opportunities arise so that future capital plans can also be adapted. - 7.
 The Council will continue to take a prudent approach to affordability and risk, assessing resource impacts through the prudential indicators and seeking to take a long term view to ensure that funding is in place for the delivery of our capital ambitions.
-Delivery of projects will also be closely monitored through tailored capital project monitoring at both officer and elected member level. - 8.
-The Council has significant capital investment ambitions across the authority and the Capital Investment Strategy, together with the Treasury Management Strategy, Capital Plan and Revenue Estimates and Financial Planning reports sets out how these will be funded and managed.
+Delivery of projects will also be closely monitored through tailored capital project monitoring at both officer and elected member level.